mattermost/docs/source/deployment/cluster.rst

 --------------------------------------------------------------
 To ensure your instance and configuration are compatible with high availability, please review the `Configuration and Compatibility <https://docs.mattermost.com/deployment/cluster.html#configuration-details>`_ section.

-.. note:: Backup your `Mattermost database <https://docs.mattermost.com/deployment/cluster.html#database-configuration>`_ and `file storage locations <https://docs.mattermost.com/deployment/cluster.html#file-storage-configuration>`_. before configuring high availability.
+.. note:: Backup your `Mattermost database <https://docs.mattermost.com/deployment/cluster.html#database-configuration>`_ and `file storage locations <https://docs.mattermost.com/deployment/cluster.html#file-storage-configuration>`_ before configuring high availability.

 1. Follow our `upgrade guide <https://docs.mattermost.com/administration/upgrade.html>`_ to upgrade your Mattermost server to v3.3 or later.
-2. Setup a second Mattermost server  with v3.3 or later following one of our **Install Guides**.
+2. Setup a new Mattermost server with v3.3 or later following one of our **Install Guides**.
 This server must use an identical copy of the configuration file, ``config.json``.
 Verify the servers are functioning by hitting each independent server through it’s private IP address.
 3. Modify the ``config.json`` files on both servers to add the ``ClusterSettings`` as `described in this documentation <https://docs.mattermost.com/administration/config-settings.html#high-availability-beta>`_.
 4. Verify the configuration files are identical on both servers then restart each machine in the cluster.
 5. `Modify your NGINX setup <https://docs.mattermost.com/deployment/cluster.html#proxy-server-configuration>`_ so it proxies to both servers.